AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 - **Encoder-Decoder models:** attempt to get the best of both.

 **Tokenization** is the process of converting input text into pieces (tokens).
 A taken may even be smaller than a word.
+Tokenization of different sentences results in sets of tokens used to build a **Vocabulary**.
+The Vocabulary will contain fewer words than generated tokens as it has only unique words.
+Number of tokens in a Vocabulary is referred to as a Vocabulary Size.
+A numerical representation of how often token of an input appear in the vocabulary is called a Bag-of-Words.

+# Understanding Language Models: Word Embeddings
+<a id="embeddings"></a>

+Although Bag-of-words is a useful approach, it is flawed in how it considers language to be nothing more than a literal bag of words; meaning it does not consider the semantic nature of text.

+Following it was the release of **Word2Vec** which was one of the first successful attempts at capturing the meaning of text in embeddings.
+This was done by training it on large amounts of textual data and leveraging neural networks making it learn the semantic representation of words.